-The Symptoms of PST are Characterized in Three Distinct Areas*
+The Symptoms of PTS Are Characterized in Three Distinct Areas

 1) Re-experiencing Symptoms